essinghigh/grafana-splunk-datasource/README.md

 ![Grafana Splunk Datasource](https://github.com/essinghigh/grafana-splunk-datasource/actions/workflows/ci.yml/badge.svg?branch=main)

+> **Note >>>**
+>
-> **Note >>>** This is a hard fork of [efcasado/grafana-plugin-splunk-datasource](https://github.com/efcasado/grafana-plugin-splunk-datasource) as the project has been abandoned for three years.
+>This is a hard fork of [efcasado/grafana-plugin-splunk-datasource](https://github.com/efcasado/grafana-plugin-splunk-datasource) as the project has been abandoned for three years.
 I have updated a significant amount of the repo to the point that it does not have much in common with the original.

+> **IMPORTANT NOTICE & DISCLAIMER >>>**
+>
+> This Splunk datasource plugin for Grafana is an independent project and is not affiliated with, endorsed, or sponsored by Grafana Labs.
+>
+> It was created without any reference to or knowledge of the official, closed-source Splunk plugin available in Grafana's Enterprise plan.
+This plugin is provided "as-is" under the MIT License, with no warranties of any kind, express or implied.
-> **DISCLAIMER!**
+>
-> This plugin is a proof-of-concept and breaking changes are very likely to be introduced.
-> If you are considering using it in a
-> production environment, do it at your own risk!
+> As an unsigned plugin, you will need to configure your Grafana instance to allow its use.
+Please be aware that this plugin under active development, and breaking changes may be introduced.
+Use in a production environment is not recommended without thorough testing.

 ## What is the Grafana - Splunk Datasource